 We just got back from an epic family vacation where we did the Lisbon to Seville drive!
 It was an easy drive with barely any traffic.
 Once we faced a crazy car rental experience, we were off for a great day.
 For Portugal, we stayed 4 days in Lisbon and did 1 day in Evora.

 If you are planning your Portugal & Spain vacation, then I recommend the Lisbon to Seville drive!
 In Spain we stated in Seville but did a day trip to the historic city of Cordoba

-In Spain, we plan on visiting the vibrant city of Seville and the historic city of Cordoba.
-We will be taking in the stunning architecture, trying out the delicious local cuisine, and immersing ourselves in the rich culture of these destinations.
-We also have some exciting activities planned, such as visiting iconic landmarks and taking in the breathtaking views from the top of some of the highest peaks in the region.
+We admired the stunning architecture, tried out the delicious local cuisine, and immersed ourselves in the rich culture of these destinations.
+We also had activities planned, such as visiting iconic landmarks and taking in the breathtaking views from the top of some of the highest peaks in the region.

 Table of Contents

 How Far is Portugal From Spain

 The distance between Portugal and Spain varies depending on the specific locations being compared.
 However, the distance between the closest point on the border of the two countries, the international bridge of the Guadiana River, is approximately 217 kilometers (135 miles).
 The distance between the capital cities, Lisbon, Portugal and Madrid, Spain is approximately 645 kilometers (401 miles).